OlanrewajuHammed/LITA_Class_Documentation/README.md

    - concatenate to merge

 ### Report and Dashboard
-1. Creating measure for calculations using the DAX function
+1. Creating measure for calculations using the DAX function using the different dataset peovides and generated in class
-2. Creating conditional column
+2. Creating conditional column: representing unique row name by number, nubers by text
+3.